 Small clothing lockers in Justin Hall are available for Human Ecology majors only.
 Check at 119 Justin.

-Lost and found services are located at the Union Director's Office, the University Police, and within departments or college offices.
+Lost and found services are located at the Union Business Office, (Student Union, Room 311) the University Police, and within departments or college offices.

-Your KSU ID card is required to cash a personal check at the Commerce Bank in the Union.
-There is a .75 fee for cashing checks and a limit of $25, if you are not a customer of Commerce Bank.
+Your K-State ID card is required to cash a personal check at the Commerce Bank in the Union.
+There is a .75 fee for cashing checks and a limit of $25 if you are not a customer of Commerce Bank.

 All ATM machines are located on the lower floor of the K-State Union.